-Olazhir Ledezma was appointed Executive Vice President - Strategic Planning in July 2021.
+Olazhir Ledezma has served as Executive Vice President - Strategic Planning since July 2021.
 From 2014 to 2021, he served as Director of Partners in Performance, where he drove the efficiency and operational transformation of complex organizations.
 Previously, he was Vice President - Commercial Planning at Belcorp, Lima, Peru, from 2012 to 2014.
 Before this experience, he was a Partner at McKinsey & Co. for 14 years, and Brand Manager at Heinz from 1994 to 1996.
 Mr. Ledezma graduated as Mechanical Engineer from Simon Bolivar University in Caracas, Venezuela, and holds two Master's Degrees, one in Business Administration (MBA) and another in Manufacturing Engineering, from the University of Michigan (USA).

-Jorge Luis Real serves as Executive Vice President, Legal and Corporate Secretary since February 2018.
+Jorge Luis Real has served as Executive Vice President, Chief Legal Officer and Corporate Secretary since February 2018.
 He previously served as Senior Vice President, Chief Legal Officer of the Bank from 2016 to 2018 and was appointed Secretary of the Board of Directors in April of 2016.
 He previously served as Head of Legal Risk of the Bank from 2014 to 2016.
 Before joining the Bank, he was Coordinator of Latin American Legal Affairs at BNP Paribas, New York from 2010 to 2014, Head of Legal Department at BNP Paribas Panama from 2005 to 2010, Head of Legal Department Panama Group of BBVA from 2000 to 2005 and Lawyer at Mauad & Mauad in Panama in 2000.
-Mr. Real has a Law and Political Science degree from Universidad Católica Santa María La Antigua in Panama, holds a Master's degree in Commercial and Corporate Law from Université Panthéon-Assas (Paris II) in France.
+Mr. Real has a Law and Political Science degree from Universidad Católica Santa María La Antigua in Panama, and holds a Master's degree in Commercial and Corporate Law from Université Panthéon-Assas (Paris II) in France.
 He was admitted to practice law in Panama by the Panamanian Supreme Court of Justice in 1998.
 Mr. Real is also a Florida International Bankers Association (FIBA) Anti-Money Laundering Certified Associate (AMLCA), certified by the Florida International University.
+Mr. Real is a member of the Legal Affairs Committee of the Panama Banking Association, Director of the Corporate Governance Institute of Panama since 2023 and was appointed Director of the International Chamber of Commerce of Panama in 2024.

-Adriana Lizzeth Díaz was appointed Executive Vice President, Chief Audit Officer in June 2021.
+Adriana Lizzeth Díaz has served as Executive Vice President, Chief Audit Officer since June 2021.
 Previously, Ms. Díaz served as Vice President of Audit in Multibank Panama from 2020 to 2021.
 From 2012 to 2019, Ms. Díaz held positions in the Audit departments of several companies from Grupo Aval Colombia, including in particular Banco de Occidente and Fiduciaria de Occidente.
 From 2002 to 2012, Ms. Díaz held several management positions at Deloitte Colombia.
 Ms. Díaz is a Certified Public Accountant with a Degree in Accounting from Universidad La Gran Colombia, and holds a Master's Degree in Business Administration and a Specialization in Financial Management, all from Universidad de Los Andes, Colombia.

-Carlos Daniel Raad was appointed Executive Vice President, Chief Investor Relations Officer in June 2022.
+Carlos Daniel Raad has served as Executive Vice President, Chief Investor Relations Officer since June 2022.
 Previously, he developed his career at Bancolombia where he held various positions starting as Senior Trader from 2005 to 2014, Manager of Structured Operations from 2014 to 2020, and his most recent position was Director of Investor Relations (IRO) from 2020 to 2022.
 Mr. Raad holds a degree in Industrial Engineering with a Master's Degree in Business Administration, both from Universidad de Los Andes, Colombia; and graduated from the International MBA Exchange Program at IE Business School, Madrid, Spain.